luis1376/csc460-project-4/README.txt

 2. Run --       `java LLMEcosystem`
 3. Program --   Follow the on screen UI to test any funcitonalities (1..8) or queries (9..12) provide by the program

+NOTE: Don't exit using ctrl c, as it has been causing problems with transactions and may be unable
+	  to add users after you do this.
+Please use the 0 key selection to exit, and properly close the connection.
+	  Because of the many id prompts, reccomended to have two terminals side by side, one with sqlpl loaded to see the tables and use correct IDs and the other to run the application program.

 # WORKLOAD DISTRIBUTION BETWEEN TEAM MEMBERS
 Luis Miranda: